Hope for Colombia!

 Impact

 Because a few years of experience have already been obtained, the expected impact of this project can be estimated with relative certainty.
-For 2024 alone, we expect to realize the following impact:
+For 2026 alone, we expect to realize the following impact:

 Project Costs – We need YOUR help!

 To make this project possible, €127,500 is needed per year.
 Part of this is covered by GZB itself through its supporters.
-MissionInvest has been asked to raise the vast majority of € 103,000 through its network.
-Your contribution will be spent on the following components:
+MissionInvest has been asked to raise the vast majority of this amount—namely €103,000—through its donor and investor network.
+We successfully secured this funding in 2025.
+For 2026, we are still seeking donors who would like to help finance this project.
+(In addition, it is expected that a similar amount will be needed again in 2027.)
+The €103,000 mentioned above will be allocated to the following components:

 • € 62.000 for theological training of church leaders and pastors.